edwardclifford/atm-protocol/README.md

 All files should be pulled from the repository.
 Use PSoC Creator to program the chip using the **CARD.cydsn**.
 It is advised to disable debugging on the **PSoC** to maintain securities.
 The atm directory should be flashed to the BeagleBone.
 An ATM comes pre-provisioned on the system, but another can be added manually.
 The **bank** directory is installed to a computer.

 ## Usage
 Before a card can be used, it must be provisioned by the bank (add the account to the database) and the ATM (assign card number, and other cryptographic values).
-To do this, run the provisioning scripts on both the
+To do this, run the provisioning scripts on both the bank and the atm, with the card plugged into the BeagleBone.
+After provisioning, you can run the **bank.py** on the computer, and the **atm.py** on the BeagleBone.
+The user can now interact with the atm and withdraw money, check their balance, or change their PIN securely.

+## Credits
+- Ted Clifford
+- Yas Calvo
+- Charlotte Fries
+- Kieran O'Connor
+- Marcus Hardy
+- Evan Loconto

+Basecode by Ben Jannis of MITRE